AndyyyYuuu/chess-engine/README.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;This value is used in the Minimax algorithm to determine the best moves; to white, this means maximizing the value of a position, while black seeks to minimize it.

+### Files
+- `stockyu.py` Contains the engine's evaluation functions.
+- `main.py` Runs a game of StockYu vs. user input using UCI notation.
+- `demo.py` Runs and displays a game of StockYu vs. itself.

 ### Thanks to:
 - [HackChess 2023](https://hackchess.devpost.com/) for providing an opportunity for this chess engine to face some very formidable opponents.
 - [python-chess](https://github.com/niklasf/python-chess) for its move generation and checkmate/draw detection functions.